anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

   * Cloud Infrastrastructure Management Plane (Cloud Infrastructure fault and performance management and platform automation) and
   * Cloud Infastructure Tenant / User Plane,
   * General Areas of Consideration:
-     1. Can storage support RA 1 & 2 from single instance?
+     1. Can storage support Virtual Machine (RA-1) & Container (RA-2) Hosting cases from single instance?
 Noting that if you wish to have single storage instance providing storage across multiple clusters / availability zones within the same data-centre then this needs to be factored into the underlay network design.
-     2. Can the storage system support Live Migration / Multi-Attach within and across Availability Zones (RA 1) and how does the Cloud Infrastructure solution support migration of Virtual Machines between availability zones in general?
+     2. Can the storage system support Live Migration / Multi-Attach within and across Availability Zones (applicable to Virtual Machine hosting (RA-1)) and how does the Cloud Infrastructure solution support migration of Virtual Machines between availability zones in general?
-     3. Can the storage system support the full range of Shared Storage use cases: including the ability to control how network exposed Share Storage is visible: Within Tenancy, Across Tenancy (noting that a Tenancy can operate across availability zones) and Externally.
+     3. Can the storage system support the full range of Shared File Storage use cases: including the ability to control how network exposed Share File Storage is visible: Within Tenancy, Across Tenancy (noting that a Tenancy can operate across availability zones) and Externally.
      4. Can the storage system support alternate performance tiers to allow tenant selection of best Cost/Performance option.
   * Specific Areas of Consideration:
     1. Dedicated Software Defined Storage: